Hapaxia/Kairos/README.md

 # Kairos
-by Hapax
+by Hapaxia

-A library to simplify timing tasks.
+A header-only library to simplify timing tasks.

 Requires C++11.